-Artists and arts organizations in all disciplines supported by the CALQ that want to bring the performing arts to live audiences.
+Artists, final-year students at post-secondary institutions offering specialized art programs, and arts organizations in all disciplines supported by the CALQ who wish to bring the performing arts to live audiences.

 Important reminder for organizations that work in visual arts, digital arts, film and video art, arts and crafts, or architectural research :

 Note that eligible professional organizations that work in visual arts, digital arts, film and video art, arts and crafts, or architectural research can also apply to the Manifestation et présentation publique program.